astrobytes-edu/astr596-modeling-universe/01-course-info/03-astr596-ai-policy.md

 **The Simple Rule**: You must be able to explain every line of code you submit and why you implemented it that way.

 During class, I may ask you to walk through your approach or explain your implementation choices.
 This isn't a formal assessment—it's how we learn together and ensure you're building real understanding.
 If you can't explain your code, that's a signal you need to revisit it until you truly understand it.
+Expect 1–2 minute micro-vivas during lab: I’ll choose a function, you walk me through the logic and a quick modification.

 Your Growth Memos will include the AI reflection template above, helping you track your own journey toward independence and mastery.